ggarrett2024/cross-platform-log-analysis/README.md

 The `docs` directory contains the summarized written documentation for the project.
 Each file focuses on a different part of the log-analysis process.

 - `findings.md` documents the security-relevant activity identified in the Windows and Linux logs, including account creation, password changes, privilege escalation, remote command execution, and cleanup behavior.
-- `methodology.md` explains the scope of the project, the evidence used, the analysis process, platform-specific review methods, and the limitations of the work.
+- `methodology.md` explains the analysis process, platform-specific review methods, and the limitations of the work.
 - `tool-comparison.md` compares Windows Event Viewer, KSystemLog, and Splunk based on platform support, usability, filtering, monitoring, cost, scalability, and appropriate use cases.

 ### `full-report/`